Let me tell you about a client who's tax debt I helped reduce.

 When you file an offer-in-compromise with the IRS, they look at three main factors.

-The second one was his net asset value.
-The IRS typically requires the offer be for, at least, the taxpayer's net asset value.
+One was his net asset value - The IRS typically requires the offer be for at least the taxpayer's net asset value.
 He had substantial equity in his home.

-Lastly, the IRS considers net income.
+The other factor the IRS considered was his net income.
 He had fairly good income and the IRS usually requires 12 months of net income to be offered.

 Since my client had substantial net asset value and fairly good income, we tried something else.
 We relied on exceptional circumstances to overcome net asset value and his net income.
 The IRS will consider the taxpayer's exceptional circumstances to accept a lower offer when justified.

 We were able to convince the IRS that even though he had the ability to fully pay his tax debt(around $215,000), we successfully negotiated and reduced the debt to $93,029.